Early Access: The content on this website is provided for informational purposes only in connection with pre-General Availability Qlik Products.

 expr The expression or field containing the data to be measured.

-Specifying an offsetn, greater than 0, moves the evaluation of the expression n rows further up from the current row.
+offset Specifying an offset n, greater than 0, moves the evaluation of the expression n rows further up from the current row.

 Specifying an offset of 0 will evaluate the expression on the current row.